 1992 ... a parenthesis that closes as quickly as it opened.
 Return to the pure and hard Dance and in tigress mode moreover.
 Day and night with the previous track ...

 1992 ...
-1992 will undoubtedly go down as THEIR best year.
+1992 will undoubtedly stay as THEIR best year.
 They align the mega hits with such ease that we see them parties for 20 years minimum career.
 To be continued...

 1993 ... the adventure continues unabated.
 Girls are at the top of their game and it shows.
-Especially it gets along !
+Especially it can be heard !

 1993 ... as a rule, even years do better for them than odd years.
 The year 1993 will be a good vintage but nothing more ...